murmcraft/murmcraft.github.io/_posts/2021-11-03-r-project-en.md

 Leave enough yarn to weave in the end.

-Turn the P upside down and start by making 1 ch into the corner
+Turn the P upside down and start by making 1 ch into the leg's corner
 23. dec, 3 sc (4), turn
 24. ch 1, inc, 1 sc, dec (4), turn
 25. ch 1, dec, 1 sc, inc (4), turn